hadley/adv-r/OO-essentials.md

 print(mod)
 ```

 If you've used other object oriented languages, this probably makes you feel a little queasy.
-But surprisingly, this doesn't cause many problems: while you _can_ change the type of an object, you never should.
+Surprisingly, this doesn't cause many problems: while you _can_ change the type of an object, you never should.
 R doesn't protect you from yourself: you can easily shoot yourself in the foot, but if you don't aim the gun at your foot and pull the trigger, you won't have a problem.

 You can determine the class of any object using `class(x)`, and check if an object inherits from a specific class using `inherits(x, "classname")`.
 The class of an S3 object can be a vector, which describes behaviour from most specific to least specific.
 For example, the class of the `glm()` object is `c("glm", "lm")` indicating that it inherits behaviour from `"lm"`.